 XPO Logistics jump 13% on cost-cutting, e-commerce growth

-"E-commerce saved us in April...
-It was our strongest performing vertical across the board," Chief Strategy Officer Matthew Fassler said on a conference call with analysts.
+"E-commerce saved us in April. ...
+It was our strongest performing vertical across the board," Chief Executive Officer Bradley Jacobs said on a conference call with analysts.

 XPO is courting new e-commerce business and squeezing costs via warehouse and other automation projects since losing two-thirds - or $600 million - of its Amazon.com Inc AMZN.O business early last year.